TheMasihZn/TheMasihZn/README.md

-- 👋 Hi, I’m @TheMasihZn
-- 👀 I’m interested in Android development and AI
+Android development and Data
-- 🌱 I’m currently learning Android Native development with C++
+- currently learning Android Native development with C++
-- 💞️ I’m looking to collaborate on your projects with respect to my interests
 - 📫 How to reach me: zarafshanmasih@gmail.com

 <!---